ADlv21/screens/docs/migrations/README.md

 GRANT ALL ON SCHEMA public TO postgres;
 GRANT ALL ON SCHEMA public TO public;

--- Then re-run all migrations
+-- Then re-run the 001_final_schema.sql migration
 ```

 ## Next Steps

-After running the migrations:
+After running the migration:

 1. Set up your environment variables
 2. Configure Supabase Auth